XCEVOR/audioplayers_package_simple/README.md

 # audioplayers_simple

-The purpose of this project is to quickly create audio file playback, which is the most basic function of the "audioplayers" package.
+The purpose of this project is to quickly implement audio file playback in Flutter using the most basic function of the "audioplayers" package.

 ## Getting Started